Started Business with Cash Journal entry is probably the initial accounting transaction.

 Cash is a real account and is coming into the business.
 As such, we will debit it in the journal entry.

-Capital is a Personal account and is a giver to the business.
+Capital is a Personal account and a giver to the business.
 Therefore, we will credit it in the journal entry.
-These are the steps needs to be followed for recording any entry.
+These are the steps that need to be followed to record any entry.

 Examples for Started Business with Cash Journal Entry

-1. Ramesh started business with cash.
+1. Ramesh started a business with cash.
 What’s the Journal entry?

-The transaction results in two GL’s Cash and Capital accounts.
+The transaction results in two GL Cash and Capital accounts.
 The journal entry to record this transaction is the same as the above.
-However, there shall be a clear description of the Capital GL accounts.
-Instead of recording as just Capital Account, we can record it as Ramesh Capital.
-This helps distinguish the records of each partner if there are more than one partner.
+However, the Capital GL accounts shall be clearly described.
+Instead of recording it as just a Capital Account, we can record it as Ramesh Capital.
+This helps distinguish the records of each partner if there is more than one partner.

 2. Journal entry for commenced business with cash by Suresh